Geomatyx/Eagloo-DEM-modification-software/README.md

 <br><br><br>

 ## 6 | External Open Source ressources used
-Various external libraries and packages were utilized, with the most frequently used resources presented below.
+Various external libraries and packages were utilized.
+The most frequently used resources are presented below.
 A comprehensive list of all libraries used can be found [here](#7--recognition-of-open-source-use).
 <br><br>

 ### 6.1 | Frontend